guligon90/packiot-fsc/database/README.md

 Note that the types of each attribute are in accordance with the SQL type system that the PostgreSQL v11 supports.

-Concerning implmentation, some SQL scripts were implemented in order build the database structure:
+Concerning implementation, some SQL scripts were implemented in order build the database structure:

 * [ddl-stmts](./postgresql/scripts/sql/ddl-stmts.sql): This file contains the data definition (DDL) statements, i.e., the SQL statements responsible for creating the tables and its relations;
 * [dml-stmts](./postgresql/scripts/sql/dml-stmts.sql): Regarding data manipulation (DML) statements, this file contains the implementation of functions that dymamically load data into the tables.